top of page

 9:00 AM - 4:30 PM

-If you need a partial scholarship in order to participate in this course, please reach out to Jessica at themindfuljourney@hotmail.com.
+If you would like the support of a payment plan, please reach out to Jessica at themindfuljourney@hotmail.com.